You can listen to the article (narrated by a real person):

 Pro tip 1: If your list hasn’t been cleaned in a while or you haven’t processed bounces and unsubscribes before, you should start now.
 The best way to do this is to use an email verification tool and set up an automated re-engagement campaign that’ll send a couple of emails to those recognized by the system as inactive.

 GetResponse includes ready-made marketing automation templates that you can use to carry out such a campaign.
 Plus it automatically identifies subscribers who don’t engage in your communication and assigns them an engagement score of 1 to 5.

 Here’s what one of such templates looks like:

-Bear in mind that there’s no set rule for when a contact should be identified as inactive.
-This will largely depend on your sales cycle.
+Bear in mind that there’s no set rule for when contact should be identified as inactive.
+Every company needs to develop its own so-called “Sunset Policy” as it’s largely affected by your sales cycle & email frequency.